 The Saskatchewan Research Council’s (SRC) Mineral Processing team and Geoanalytical Laboratories provide leading‐edge research, development and demonstration services and exploration and geoanalytical expertise for a variety of commodities and minerals processing technologies.
 SRC’s team of engineers and scientists have extensive experience and know-how in all aspects of Rare Earth Elements (REE) process testing and development, as well as analyses and assays.

-For nearly a decade, SRC has been involved in the major REE primary processing and separation technologies, for both heavy and light REEs, in Canada and worldwide.
+For over 15 years, SRC has been involved in the major REE primary processing and separation technologies, for both heavy and light REEs, in Canada and worldwide.

 Separation Pilot Plant

 In addition to bench and pilot testing, SRC has built a separation pilot plant that can be configured to different separation processes for either group separation or individual REE separation.
 SRC adapted that technology to address specific REE separation challenges in processing secondary rare earth resources, such as uranium raffinate.